opencontainers/web/content/charter.md

 The OCI shall:

-* a.	demonstrate plans and the means to coordinate with the open source project’s developer community, including on topics such as branding, logos, and other collateral that will represent the community;
+* a.	demonstrate plans and the means to coordinate with TDCs, including on topics such as branding, logos, and other collateral that will represent the community;
 * b.	engage in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of The Linux Foundation in the open source software community;
 * c.	respect the rights of all trademark owners, including any branding and usage guidelines;
 * d.	engage The Linux Foundation for all OCI press and analyst relations activities;